 A sale-ready business reflects operational clarity, not just financial performance.
 Begin by identifying areas where key-person dependency still exists—such as vendor relationships, pricing decisions, or customer management—and work to decentralize those functions.
 Buyers value businesses that demonstrate resilience, even in the absence of the current owner.
 Transitioning knowledge into documented processes, training mid-level managers, and formalizing supplier agreements all contribute to reducing perceived risk.

-Further, addressing internal inefficiencies that could surface under scrutiny.
+Furthermore, addressing internal inefficiencies that may be revealed under scrutiny.
 Standardize your internal reporting cadence, resolve unresolved contract terms, and ensure compliance with industry-specific regulations.
-For example, if you operate in a regulated sector such as healthcare or manufacturing, prepare audit trails for licensing, insurance, and safety compliance.
+For example, if you operate in a regulated sector such as healthcare or manufacturing, prepare audit trails to ensure compliance with licensing, insurance, and safety regulations.
 These overlooked items often become sticking points during legal due diligence and can delay or derail a deal if not addressed early.

 Secure an Aligned Advisory Team with Transaction Experience